ShortIQ

 Related Key and SSH Guides

 If your starting point is a PEM file and you need the opposite conversion, use the PEM-to-PPK guide instead.
-If you are connecting to EC2 from Windows, the EC2 SSH article helps explain how the key file fits into the full connection flow.
+If you are connecting to EC2 from Windows, the EC2 SSH article helps explain how the key file fits into the full connection flow, including usernames and security group rules.

 • Related article: /blog/convert-pem-to-ppk